 We would need to assume that the only mechanism by which being invited for an ultrasound scan affected AAA mortality was by increasing the likelihood of scanning.

 Since invitation-to-screen is assigned randomly, it is not independently associated with the outcome or any cause of the outcome, and it is obviously associated with the exposure of interest – AAA screening ultrasound.
-In fact, you can look at the random invitations as creating the perfect instrumental variable.
+This is one thing that makes it a good instrument.
+Another thing is that it is strongle associated with exposure of interest (scanning).
+If, for example, only 10% of those invited actually got scanned, it would not be as good an instrument.

 Assume that no one in the uninvited group received a scan.
 What would be the IV estimate of the causal effect of ultrasound scanning on AAA mortality (as a risk difference).
 Hint: we are looking for the Complier Average Causal Effect.
 [4]